Skip to main content

 A complaint is any expression of dissatisfaction relating to:

-• Payment processing (e.g. direct debits, failed collections, duplicate charges) that are outside of the normal scope of payment management (for example the member does not have sufficient funds, is not a viable complaint)
+• Payment processing (for example direct debits, failed collections, or duplicate charges) outside of the normal scope of payment management.
+A member not having sufficient funds is not a viable complaint.

-• Membership management issues (e.g. incorrect status, cancellations, freezes)
+• Membership management issues (for example incorrect status, cancellations, freezes)

 • Customer support experience